 Disability status: historically there has been no significant difference in the proportions of disabled and non-disabled students who achieve a First or Upper Second.
-However, over the last two academic sessions, though in 2020/21 and 2021/22, an awarding gap of 5-6% has emerged with disabled students performing better than non-disabled students.
+However, over the academic sessions 2020/21 and 2021/22 an awarding gap of 5-6% has emerged with disabled students performing better than non-disabled students.
+In 2022/23 this awarding gap has been reversed and now reflects prepandemic position, where there is no material difference between the disabled non-disabled students.